 An image of writer Cam Williams, smiling

-Cam Williams is an award-winning writer based in Melbourne, Australia.
+Cam Williams is an award-winning writer and broadcaster based in Melbourne, Australia.

 He writes with wit and heart to bring stories to life on screen, online and through sound.

-The screenplay for his adult-animation series The Cranks made the shortlist for the 2022 AWG John Hinde Award for Excellence in Science-Fiction Writing and it was a quarter finalist in the 2022 ScreenCraft Animation Competition.
-Amazon described the project as: “not for us.”
+The screenplay for his adult-animation television series The Cranks made the shortlist for the 2022 AWG John Hinde Award for Excellence in Science-Fiction Writing and it was a quarter finalist in the 2022 ScreenCraft Animation Competition.

 In 2021, Cam wrote an episode of the ABC Radio National audio anthology series Untrue Romance.
 He wrote the episode called Slow Lane and it features performances by Jason Chong and Sheridan Harbridge; you can listen to it here.